Annapurna Base Camp Trek via Ghorepani

-The Annapurna Base Camp trek will be even more interesting in spring as the whole forest along the trail turns red, pink and white with rhododendron flowers.
-This wonder trip can be done anytime of the year except during the monsoons [July thru August]
+The Annapurna Base Camp trek is even more interesting in spring as the whole forest along the trail turns red, pink and white with rhododendron flowers.
+This wonder trip can be done anytime of the year except during the monsoons (July to August).

 PRICE T-house trek: Includes: Accommodation in Lodge, guide, porters and all meals